The iPad Project

 Thank you Chenue Her for your awesome "home town" coverage in Atlanta/Tucker, GA.
 Your live map illustration was the inspiration to donated an iPad in every state of our nation.

-Just click the logo to read the story.
+Click the logo to read their story.

 Thank you Brandon Longo of 6 ABC Action News in Philadelphia for your support and incredible coverage of the Lunch With Lynch Foundation over the years.
 You have made your home town community of Ocean City, Cape May County and Southern New Jersey very proud.

-The Lunch with Lynch Foundation would like to thank our long term friends and Marketing & PR partners Eric and Sara Nemeth for their efforts in promoting the our foundation.
+The Lunch with Lynch Foundation would like to thank our long term friends and Marketing & PR partners Eric and Sara Nemeth for their efforts in promoting our foundation.
 We appreciate your hard work and dedication to our efforts!

 John Lynch with his father Hugh, the Ambassador of the Lunch With Lynch Foundation.
 John's dad passed away on Monday, April 13, 2020 from natural causes at his memory care center.

 John was able to speak to his father via FaceTime to say his good byes.